pfig/dotdzil/README.md

 I currently have 2 profiles, one for non-Moose distributions (which will typically be applications), and another for libraries using Moose.
 I've split it like this so that I can have strictures and warnings in non-Moose distributions, and can add the usual
-Moose-related boilerplate in the Moose ones (and also turn off strictures and warnings checking in Critic, as Moose adds that for you behind the scenes.
+Moose-related boilerplate in the Moose ones (and also turn off strictures and warnings checking in Critic, as Moose turns those on).

 # Plugins